NFL’s covid-testing plan could fuel spread, experts say, but it’s ‘where society is going’

 “Even if no one person is likely to have a bad outcome,” he said, “if omicron rips through the population very quickly, we’ll have a sharp upward curve in cases.
 Even if only a small percentage are severe, that could overwhelm at least locally already overtaxed health systems.”

 The debate over the NFL’s new testing plan comes as the sports world, battered by the pandemic in 2020 before largely returning to normal this year, again grapples with coronavirus outbreaks that threaten to upend seasons.
-Across the NBA, NHL and college and youth sports, games are being postponed as league officials scramble to understand the new variant.
+Across the NBA, NHL and college and youth sports, games are being postponed as officials scramble to understand the new variant.

-On Monday, the NFL announced 51 new positive tests, a single-day record.
+On Monday, the NFL announced 47 new positive tests, a single-day record.
 The NBA allowed teams to expand rosters to account for players lost to covid-19 protocols.
-And the NHL shut down four more teams through Dec.
-26, which means 11 hockey teams in total have paused activities midseason.
+And the NHL shut down four more teams through Sunday, which means 11 teams in total have paused activities midseason.
 Both the NBA and the NHL have resumed daily testing of players in recent days.

 Epidemiologists said that compared with many workplaces, the NFL has been progressive: requiring vaccines, meeting virtually, moving work activities outdoors when possible.
 The net result: The NFL completed its 2020 season with minimal disruption and was cruising through 2021.
 But the omicron variant forced the league to start rewriting its covid playbook.

-As the schedule got scrambled, NFL Commissioner Roger Goodell wrote to teams over the weekend saying that “omicron appears to be a very different illness from the one that we first confronted in the spring of 2020.”
+As the schedule got scrambled, Commissioner Roger Goodell wrote to teams over the weekend saying that “omicron appears to be a very different illness from the one that we first confronted in the spring of 2020.”
 While the virus was tearing through NFL rosters, the league felt fewer tests were necessary because “medical information strongly indicates that this variant is significantly more contagious but possibly less severe than prior variants,” Goodell wrote.

 Two-thirds of players who recently tested positive were asymptomatic, the NFL said, and the rest largely had mild symptoms.